CodinGame/Contribute-Help/pages/community/chat.md

 *MUC Server*
 conference.codingame.com

+By specifying “?disableChat=true” to the end of the URL when you’re in the IDE, you’ll disable the chat.
+It’s useful to gain a bit more space to code, especially when you’re streaming and showing your code on screen.

 ### Automaton2000 and AutomatonNN

 Automaton2000 and AutomatonNN are chat bots present on #world and #fr chats.
 Learn more about them in this [blog article](https://www.codingame.com/blog/markov-chain-automaton2000/)